Success of a software project depends to a great extent on its developers.

 One or two of our senior developers then evaluate the test.
 They submit their reviews to Recruitee.
 Sometimes we submit issues at Gitlab and expect candidates to fix them before we proceed.
 If there are too many issues, we provide them with feedback and ask them to contact us again in six months.

 Step 4: Technical skills interview

-We organize a Skype or onsite interview with the candidates who passed the test project in step 4.
+We organize an online or onsite interview with the candidates who passed the test project in step 4.
 This interview is led by one or two of our senior developers.
 It usually takes from thirty minutes to one hour.

 In the interview, we focus on technical skills, starting with some basic questions.
 Then we proceed with more advanced questions which should verify how thorough the candidate’s knowledge is.
 Sometimes it can happen that a developer solves the test but doesn’t really understand how the solution works.